-- "VAIA is required to fully utilise the capacity; - only VAIA or another Australian carrier which is a wholly-owned subsidiary of VAIA is permitted to utilise the capacity; - neither VAIA nor another Australian carrier which is a wholly-owned subsidiary of VAIA is permitted to utilise the capacity to provide services jointly with another Australian carrier or any other person without the approval of the Commission; and - changes in relation to the ownership and control of the airlines authorised to utilise the capacity are permitted except to the extent that any change: - results in the designation of the airline as an Australian carrier under the Australia - Indonesia air services arrangements being withdrawn; or - has the effect that another Australian carrier, or a person (or group of persons) having substantial ownership or effective control of another Australian carrier, would take substantial ownership of the airlines or be in a position to exercise effective control of the airlines, without the prior consent of the Commission."
+- "VAIA is required to fully utilise the capacity; - only VAIA or another Australian carrier which is a wholly-owned subsidiary of VAIA is permitted to utilise the capacity; - neither VAIA nor another Australian carrier which is a wholly-owned subsidiary of VAIA is permitted to utilise the capacity to provide services jointly with another Australian carrier or any other person without the approval of the Commission; - subject to the preceding condition, the capacity may be used by VAIA to provide services jointly with Delta in accordance with the code share agreement between VAIA and Delta dated 8 July 2009, as amended; - VAIA must apply to the Commission for approval of any proposed variations to the code share agreement which would change the relevant commercial aspects of the respective code share arrangements from a free sale code share arrangement to a block space, or vice versa, or if VAIA proposes to add third country routes on which the airlines will code share where Australian capacity will be used for services on that route; - to the extent that the capacity is used to provide joint services on the route, the airlines must take all reasonable steps to ensure that passengers are informed, at the time of booking, of the carrier actually operating the flight.
+Nothing in this determination exempts the airlines from complying with the Australian Consumer Law; and - changes in relation to the ownership and control of the airlines authorised to utilise the capacity are permitted except to the extent that any change: - results in the designation of the airline as an Australian carrier under the Australia - Indonesia air services arrangements being withdrawn; or has the effect that another Australian carrier, or a person (or group of persons) having substantial ownership or effective control of another Australian carrier, would take substantial ownership of the airlines or be in a position to exercise effective control of the airlines, without the prior consent of the Commission."